The Importance of a Good Book Synopsis

 1. How long should a book synopsis be?

-2. Should I include spoilers in my synopsis?
+2. Should I include spoilers in a synopsis?

-3. Can I use my book synopsis as my Amazon description?
+3. Can my synopsis double as my Amazon description?

 4. What makes a synopsis stand out to agents?